Skip to content

 Routing

-Hono and Elysia has similar routing syntax, using app.get() and app.post() methods to define routes and similar path parameters syntax.
+Hono and Elysia have similar routing syntax, using app.get() and app.post() methods to define routes and similar path parameters syntax.

 Both use a single Context parameters to handle request and response, and return a response directly.